pepe/ictm/_posts/2015-12-16-dirty-mess.markdown

 Then everything was OK, we agreed on merge of the classes and I talked about [People](/assets/ICT-for-Managers-wednesday.pdf) in the organization.

-But with the second group, I actually get little bit lost, and have to be called out by Annicka Pries.
+But with the second group, I actually get little bit lost in the debate, and have to be called out by Annicka Pries.
 Happy it ended like this.